pom-pom27/codediary/README.md

 -  Add new cell by hovering on the divider between each cell.
 All of your changes get saved to the file you named with or the default codenote1.js.
 You can change the file name by `run npx codediary serve filename.js`.
 -  Can mostly import anything from npm using unpkg APi

+## Build With
+- React
+- esbuild-wasm as a bundler and typescript parser in the browseer
+- monaco-editor
+- axios
+- React Redux

 ## Run
 ```